Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Introduction

 The class of extremal graphical models with \HRP{} distributions is of particular interest.
 In $d$ dimensions, the parameter of this family is a variogram matrix $\Gamma \in \Rdd[d]$.
 Because of their flexibility and stochastic properties, \HR{} distributions can be seen as the counterpart of the Gaussian family for multivariate extremes.
 In combination with extremal graphical models, the \HR{} family constitutes a powerful tool for sparse extreme value modelling, with many open questions still to explore.

-For a connected, undirected graph $G= (V,E)$ with nodes $V= \{1,\dots, d\}$ and edges $E$, \cite{engelke2020} show that such a distribution's graphical structure can be read off from a set of precision matrices $\Theta\k \in \Rdd[(d-1)]$, for $k \in V$.
-The latter are defined as the inverses of the matrices obtained by the covariance mappings \citep{farris1970}
+For a connected, undirected graph $G= (V,E)$ with nodes $V= \{1,\dots, d\}$ and edges $E$, \cite{engelke2020} show that such a distribution's graphical structure can be read off from a set of $(d-1) \times (d-1)$ precision matrices $\Theta\k$, for $k \in V$.
 While zeros in $\Theta\k$ correspond to extremal conditional independence of nodes $i,j \neq k$, the information on edges involving the $k$th node is encoded only indirectly through the row sums of this matrix.
 A natural question, appearing also in the discussion of \cite{engelke2020}, is if there exists a symmetric approach involving a single $d\times d$ precision matrix.

 Statistical inference for \HR{} graphical models is limited so far to the simple structures of trees and block graphs \citep{engelke2020a, asenova2021extremes}.
 The parameter matrix $\Gamma$ is then additive on the graph and the maximum likelihood estimator is an explicit combination of the bivariate estimators on the edges.
 Since block graphs lack flexibility for general applications, several discussion contributions of \cite{engelke2020} have emphasized the need for estimators suitable for more general graphs.